awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 1. Choose **Submit**\.

-## Advanced Options<a name="es-createdomain-configure-advanced-options"></a>
+## Advanced options<a name="es-createdomain-configure-advanced-options"></a>

 Use advanced options to configure the following:

 **rest\.action\.multi\.allow\_explicit\_index**
 Specifies whether explicit references to indices are allowed inside the body of HTTP requests\.
 Setting this property to `false` prevents users from bypassing access control for subresources\.
 By default, the value is `true`\.
-For more information, see [Advanced Options and API Considerations](es-ac.md#es-ac-advanced)\.
+For more information, see [Advanced options and API considerations](es-ac.md#es-ac-advanced)\.

 **indices\.fielddata\.cache\.size**
 Specifies the percentage of Java heap space that is allocated to field data\.
 By default, this setting is 20% of the JVM heap\.